POOJALA-THARUNI/OOP_09_TravelManagementSystems/README.md

 ## Problem Statement
-Design a travel agency system where customers can make bookings for trips.
+Design a **Travel Agency System** where customers can make bookings for trips.
-System should maintain customer records and booking details.
+The system should maintain customer records and booking details.

 ## Topics Covered
 - OOP (Customer, Booking, TravelAgency)